porsche-design-system/porsche-design-system/packages/components/src/components/button-tile/button-tile.examples.md

 ## Gradient

-By default, the `p-link-tile` takes care of the readability of the description by displaying a gradient.
+By default, the `p-button-tile` takes care of the readability of the description by displaying a gradient.
 If the underlying image provides enough contrast, you can choose to disable the gradient by setting `gradient="false"`.

 **Note:** When disabling the gradient, it must be ensured that the contrast values are accessibility compliant.